 Variations

-If you don’t eat pork, you can replace the pork ribs with chicken wings or drumsticks, giving you Gà Kho (caramelized chicken).
-If you add some ginger while braising, you’ll have Gà Kho Gừng (ginger chicken).
+If you don’t eat pork, you can easily swap the pork ribs for chicken wings or drumsticks, transforming the dish into Gà Kho (caramelized chicken) or Gà Kho Gừng (ginger chicken) by adding a few slices of ginger.

 More Tasty Dishes for an Authentic Vietnamese Meal